Effectful

 >>> with handler({fresh_select: lambda x, y: y}): ... print(select(1, 2), fresh_select(1, 2)) 1 2

-- effectful.ops.syntax.implements(op: Operation[P, V])[source]¶
+- effectful.ops.syntax.implements(op: Operation[P, V])[source]

 Marks a method in an

-as the implementation of a particular abstractOperation
+ObjectInterpretationas the implementation of a particular abstractOperation.When passed an

-, returns a method decorator which installs the given method as the implementation of the givenOperation
+Operation, returns a method decorator which installs the given method as the implementation of the givenOperation.

 Apply

-changes the evaluation strategy of terms.Example usage:
+apply()changes the evaluation strategy of terms.Example usage:

 >>> @defop ... def add(x: int, y: int) -> int: ... return x + y >>> @defop ... def mul(x: int, y: int) -> int: ... return x * y

-have default rules, so this term evaluates:>>> mul(add(1, 2), 3) 9
+addandmulhave default rules, so this term evaluates:>>> mul(add(1, 2), 3) 9

 By installing an

-handler, we capture the term instead:>>> def default(*args, **kwargs): ... raise NotImplementedError >>> with handler({apply: default }): ... term = mul(add(1, 2), 3) >>> print(str(term)) mul(add(1, 2), 3)
+apply()handler, we capture the term instead:>>> def default(*args, **kwargs): ... raise NotHandled >>> with handler({apply: default }): ... term = mul(add(1, 2), 3) >>> print(str(term)) mul(add(1, 2), 3)

 The coproduct of two interpretations handles any effect that is handled by either.
 If both interpretations handle an effect,

-takes precedence.Handlers in
+intp2takes precedence.Handlers in

-.
+intp2that override a handler inintpmay call the overridden handler usingfwd().
 This allows handlers to be written that extend or wrap other handlers.Example usage:

 The

-.
-By handling these helper effects, we can customize the message.>>> message, greeting, name = defop(str), defop(str), defop(str) >>> i1 = {message: lambda: f"{greeting()} {name()}!", greeting: lambda: "Hi"} >>> i2 = {name: lambda: "Jack"}
+>>> message, greeting, name = defop(str), defop(str), defop(str) >>> i1 = {message: lambda: f"{greeting()} {name()}!", greeting: lambda: "Hi"} >>> i2 = {name: lambda: "Jack"}

 The coproduct of

-handles all three effects.>>> i3 = coproduct(i1, i2) >>> with handler(i3): ... print(f'{message()}') Hi Jack!
+i1andi2handles all three effects.>>> i3 = coproduct(i1, i2) >>> with handler(i3): ... print(f'{message()}') Hi Jack!

 We can delegate to an enclosing handler by calling

-handler to format the name differently.>>> i4 = coproduct(i3, {name: lambda: f'*{fwd()}*'}) >>> with handler(i4): ... print(f'{message()}') Hi *Jack*!
+fwd().
+Here we override thenamehandler to format the name differently.>>> i4 = coproduct(i3, {name: lambda: f'*{fwd()}*'}) >>> with handler(i4): ... print(f'{message()}') Hi *Jack*!

 Note

-allows effects to be overridden in a pervasive way, but this is not always desirable.
+coproduct()allows effects to be overridden in a pervasive way, but this is not always desirable.
 In particular, an interpretation with handlers that call “internal” private effects may be broken if coproducted with an interpretation that handles those effects.
 It is dangerous to take the coproduct of arbitrary interpretations.
-For an alternate form of interpretation composition, seeproduct()
+For an alternate form of interpretation composition, seeproduct().

-- effectful.ops.semantics.evaluate(expr: T | Term[T], *, intp: Mapping[Operation[..., T], Callable[[...], V]] | None = None) T | Term[T] [source]¶
+- effectful.ops.semantics.evaluate(expr: Expr, *, intp: Interpretation | None = None) Expr[source]

 Evaluate expression

-.
+exprusing interpretationintp.
 If no interpretation is provided, uses the current interpretation.- Parameters:

-expr – The expression to evaluate.
+GenericAlias[TypeVar(T)]) – The expression to evaluate.intp (

-intp – Optional interpretation for evaluating
+Interpretation|None) – Optional interpretation for evaluatingexpr.

 Example usage:

->>> @defop ... def add(x: int, y: int) -> int: ... raise NotImplementedError >>> expr = add(1, add(2, 3)) >>> print(str(expr)) add(1, add(2, 3)) >>> evaluate(expr, intp={add: lambda x, y: x + y}) 6
+>>> @defop ... def add(x: int, y: int) -> int: ... raise NotHandled >>> expr = add(1, add(2, 3)) >>> print(str(expr)) add(1, add(2, 3)) >>> evaluate(expr, intp={add: lambda x, y: x + y}) 6

 Return the free variables of an expression.